the brand name is Babcock Hall ice cream because it’s made by the Babcock Hall Dairy Plant, but an acceptable nickname is Babcock ice cream.

 Badger of the Year (BOY) Award

-Awards bestowed by Wisconsin Alumni Association that recognize local alumni who are leaders in their professions or in their local communities.
+Awards bestowed by Wisconsin Alumni Association chapters that recognize alumni who are leaders in their professions or in that local community

 the official team name of UW–Madison men’s and women’s athletics teams; acceptable as a substitute for the UW for teams and athletes on second reference; synonymous with graduates, fans, and friends of the university